chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 First, let’s look at some statistics for loading *Disqus* comments on page load:

 - **37%** of an article page’s load time comes from loading *Disqus*
-    - This was tested on my article, <a href="{% post_url 2014-02-09-lets-look-back %}">Let’s Look Back</a>, which has more (heavy) images than any of my other articles—totalling nearly *1MB* of image data—meaning that the percentage of load time dedicated to *Disqus* could get even higher on my more minimal articles.
+    - This was tested on my article, <a href="/article/lets-look-back/">Let’s Look Back</a>, which has more (heavy) images than any of my other articles—totalling nearly *1MB* of image data—meaning that the percentage of load time dedicated to *Disqus* could get even higher on my more minimal articles.
 - **298kB** of data comes from *Disqus’* three servers used to load comments, which isn’t a hell of a lot—at least, when you compare it to a decent-sized image asset.
 - **40** requests are made from *Disqus* in order to display the comments section.